Dinkarrao Javalkar: Early life

-Javalkar was born in a Maratha peasant family in 1898 at Alandi (Chorachi) near Pune.
+Jawalkar(जवळकर)was born in a Maratha peasant family in 1898 at Alandi (Chorachi) near Pune.
 His family owned 5-6 acres of land, which they had to sell in 1926.
 He got married in the same year.
 Without any other source of steady income, his livelihood mainly depended upon writing and patronage.

 He completed his education till matriculation.
 Around this time, he came in contact with Shahu Maharaj of Kolhapur who got impressed by his fierce writing and oratory and asked him to come Kolhapur.
 At Kolhapur, he managed a newspaper Tarun Maratha (Young Maratha).
 He left Kolhapur in 1921 and settled at Pune.
-At Pune, he started working with Keshavrao Jedhe, a prominent non-brahmin leader of his time.
+At Pune, he started working with Keshavrao Jedhe, a prominent non-Brahmin leader of his time.

 Background to Deshache Dushman

 The Pune of early 1900s was notably divided in orthodox conservatives and reformers.
 The reformer faction was led by various leaders of Satyashodhak Samaj, most prominently by Shahu Maharaj, while Tilak was the leader of the conservatives.
 The conservatives would oppose any measures of social reforms that the reformers would try to achieve.
 Even after the death of Tilak in 1920 and of Shahu Maharaj in 1922, the two groups often resorted to fierce criticism of each others.

 In 1924, Pune Municipality erected statues of two prominent Brahmin figures - Tilak and Chiplunkar - in the city.
 Against this backdrop, the non-Brahmin group proposed a statue of Mahatma Jotirao Phule to be installed at a suitable public place in the city.
 This proposal was vehemently opposed by the Brahmin group.
 B. B. Bhopatkar, a prominent Brahmin who ran a newspaper Bhala (Javelin) argued "what service Jotirao Phule rendered to Pune as to set up his public memorial?
 He was not a public figure but a sectarian."